HanauerG/Group_1_Project/Team_Checkpoint_2.0/READme.md

 ## Progress and Challenges:

 ## Progress and Challenges:
-Work on the GitHub has imporved after the inital issues noted in checkpoint #1.
+Work on the GitHub has improved after the initial issues noted in checkpoint #1.

 ## Team Members:
 All group members have been collaborative and communicative, offering help and ideas on our team project.